nthmost/illuminate/README.rst

   $ ipython -i illuminate/error_metrics.py data/MiSeq-samples/2013-04_10_has_errors/InterOp/ErrorMetricsOut.bin

 The parsers are designed to exist apart from their parent dataset, so it's possible to call any one of them without having the entire dataset directory at hand.
-However, some parsers (like TileMetrics and QualityMetrics) rely on information about the Read Configuration and/or Flowcell Layout (both pieces of data coming from the XML). interop.py has been seeded with some typical defaults for MiSeq, but to play it safe, supply read_config and flowcell_layout as named arguments to these parsers, like so:
+However, some parsers (like TileMetrics and QualityMetrics) rely on information about the Read Configuration and/or Flowcell Layout (both pieces of data coming from the XML).

+Illuminate has been seeded with some typical defaults for MiSeq, but if you are using a HiSeq, or you know you have a different configuration, supply read_config and flowcell_layout as named arguments to these parsers, like so:

 .. code-block:: Python

   from interop import InteropTileMetrics
   tilemetrics = InteropTileMetrics('/path/to/TileMetrics.bin',
                          read_config=[{'read_num': 1, 'cycles': 151, 'is_index': 0},
                                       {'read_num': 2, 'cycles': 6, 'is_index': 1},